apache/cordova-docs/STYLESHEET.md

   not api's or API's.
 Only use apostrophes for possessives, e.g. "the API's members"

+* Do not hyphenate adverbs, as it's implict they modify verbs.
+So, "commonly seen problems," not "commonly-seen problems"

 ## Miscellaneous

 * For procedure lists, don't break out separate items for (1) do this,